knife-zero/knife-zero.github.io/tips/use_ruby_dsl_for_envs_or_roles.md

 Chef-Zero doesn't support Environments/Roles which written by Ruby DSL.

-You can convert them by `knife.rb` at every knife run.
+Although I do not usually write roles or others using ruby.
+But you can convert them by `knife.rb` at every knife run.

 ```
 Dir.glob("roles/*.rb").each do |rf|